 Today, 12 September is one year since I last flew the Viper.
 And all afternoon, I could hear the boys above the overcast, raging around in Snoopy.
 It made me proud.

 Today’s Data from my fancy new Garmin 620: North Shore Shmo: Leg 21

 This attempt to run all 300 miles of the Superior Hiking Trail in support of the Wounded Warrior Project: North Shore Shmo!

 T-shirt of the Day:

 Today I wore my Afghanistan shirt.
-A country also known as “Asscrackistan.”
+Jokingly referred to as “Asscrackistan.”

-In light of current events, here is my opinion.
-If a bunch of assholes want to live in the 7th century, let them.
 Interestingly, the AFCENT patch for that part of the world is a brown and black depiction of the globe centered on that region.
 The countries under the purview of CENTCOM are depicted in black.
 I used to point at my chest and say, “Look.
 The black part.
 It looks like an asshole.
 The world is a butt and the black part is the asshole of the world.”
-It’s the asshole of the world, people.
 I took seven trips to the asshole of the world.
-There is nothing of redeeming value in that part of the world.
-Period.
-They had the same 21 centuries to progress that we had.
-And they didn’t.
-I’ll keep playing videos of Iraqi soldiers failing at simple jumping jacks until you believe me.